LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

 layout: post
 title:  "Measuring Quality of Grammars for Procedural Level Generation"
 date:   2019-02-01 15:00:00 +0100
-author: Riemer van Rozen
+author: Riemer van Rozen, Amsterdam University of Applied Sciences
 categories: project update
 ---
-* Updated Wednesday February 6th 2019*
+*Updated Wednesday February 6th 2019*

 ## Improving Debuggers for Procedural Game Levels
 Quinten Heijn and Riemer van Rozen participated in the International Conference on the Foundations of Digital Games (FDG), in Malmö, Sweden in August 2018.